Durgesh-Vaigandla/learn.csedge.courses/_posts/2024-09-17-a-comprehensive-guide-to-html-elements.md

 ---

-Title: A Comprehensive Guide to HTML Elements
+title: A Comprehensive Guide to HTML Elements
-Description: A detailed guide to the most commonly used HTML tags and elements in web development.
+description: A detailed guide to the most commonly used HTML tags and elements in web development.
-Author: CSEdge
+author: durgesh_vaigandla
-Date: 2024-09-17
+date: 2024-09-17
-Categories: [Web Development, HTML]
+categories: [Web Development, HTML]
-Tags: [HTML, Web Development]
+tags: [HTML, Web Development]
 pin: ture

 ---